neccher/Pewlett-Hackard-Analysis/README.md

 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 - Additional queries:
   - Unfortunately for Pewlett-Hackard, they will be in dire need of leadership after the "silver tsunami."
 Every single one of their departments with a manager is managed by an employee expected to retire soon.
-By writing a query to look at information in the manager_info table and connecting the retirement_info table using `INNER JOIN`, the results set will only display managers who are also of retirment age.
+By writing a query to look at information in the manager_info table and connecting the retirement_info table using `INNER JOIN`, the results set will only display managers who are also of retirement age.
   ```
   SELECT mi.dept_no
 	, mi.dept_name